NationalSecurityAgency/timely/README.md

 timely.meta.cache.expiration.minutes | Number of minutes after which unaccessed meta information will be purged from the meta cache | 60 timely.meta.cache.initial.capacity | Initial capacity of the meta cache | 2000 timely.meta.cache.max.capacity | Maximum capacity of the meta cache | 10000
-timely.ssl.certificate.file | Public certificate to use for the Timely server |
+timely.ssl.certificate.file | Public certificate to use for the Timely server (x509 pem format) |
-timely.ssl.key.file | Private key to use for the Timely server |
+timely.ssl.key.file | Private key to use for the Timely server (in pkcs8 format) |
 timely.ssl.key.pass | Password to the private key |
 timely.ssl.use.generated.keypair | Use a generated certificate/key pair - useful for testing | false
-timely.ssl.trust.store.file | Certificate trust store |
+timely.ssl.trust.store.file | Certificate trust store (a concatenated list of trusted CA x509 pem certificates) |
 timely.ssl.use.openssl | Use OpenSSL (vs JDK SSL) | true
 timely.ssl.use.ciphers | List of allowed SSL ciphers | see Configuration.java
 timely.session.max.age | Setting for max age of session cookie (in seconds) | 86400